 Hiking: There are lots of hiking trails around Mesa Verde.
 Dogs are not permitted on any of the hiking trails.
 They are permitted on the paved overlook trails and other paved areas.
 Be careful about leaving your dog(s) inside your car with much more than 60°F heat.
 Always leave windows cracked and water.

-Self Guided Tours: Open 8 am – Sunset, some favorite self-guided tours included Coyote Village and Spruce Tree House.
+Self-Guided Tours: Open 8 am – Sunset, some favorite self-guided tours include Coyote Village and Spruce Tree House.
 There’s also a free museum, library, and visitor center with information and exhibits.

 - Far View Sites – There are 5 mesa-top villages and Far View Reservoir.
 A 3/4 mile trail connects all the sites.